dtao/autodoc/README.md

 <sub>\*Yeah yeah, I know, *globals are bad*.
 I need to think about this...</sub>

 <sub>\*\*I am aware that not everybody loves Jasmine.
 I plan to add support for other test runners at some point... although, it doesn't *really* matter that much since you're not using the interface anyway.
-(The only thing that should matter to Breakneck users is how results are reported by the test framework.
+(The only thing that should matter to Autodoc users is how results are reported by the test framework.
 And what functionality is available within **handlers.js**, I suppose.)</sub>

 ### Benchmarks